-In describing the biophysical environment, the Impact Statement must take an ecosystem approach that considers how the project may affect the structure and functioning of biotic and abiotic components with the ecosystem using scientific, community and Indigenous knowledge regarding ecosystem health and integrity, as applicable.
-The Impact Statement must provide a description of the indicators and measures used to determine ecosystem health and integrity, as reflected in the Guidelines.
-The presence of endangered ecosystems, and rare, limited and/or significant habitat (e.g., federal, provincial, or Indigenous protected areas, wildlife sensitivity maps, RAMSAR sites, and identified or proposed critical habitat in recovery strategies or action plans) potentially affected by the project should be included the description of the biophysical baseline conditions.
+Use an ecosystem approach to describe the biophysical environment, in the Impact Statement.
+The ecosystem approach must considers how the Project may affect the structure and functioning of biotic and abiotic components with the ecosystem using scientific, community, and Indigenous knowledge regarding ecosystem health and integrity, as applicable.
+The Impact Statement must provide a description of the indicators and measures used to determine ecosystem health and integrity, as reflected in this Guidelines document.
+The presence of endangered ecosystems, and rare, limited and/or significant habitat (e.g., federal22, provincial, or Indigenous protected areas, wildlife sensitivity maps23, RAMSAR sites24, and identified or proposed critical habitat in recovery strategies or action plans) potentially affected by the Project should be included the description of the biophysical baseline conditions.

-The baseline conditions must consider the resilience of relevant species populations, communities and associated habitats to the effects of the project.
-Ecological processes should be evaluated for potential susceptibility to adverse effects from the project.
-Considerations include: configurations and connectivity of habitat patches; continuation of key natural disturbance regimes; structural complexity; hydrogeological patterns; nutrient cycling; interactions of biotic components with each other and with abiotic components;
+The baseline conditions must consider the resilience of relevant species populations, communities and associated habitats to the effects of the Project.
+Ecological processes should be evaluated for potential susceptibility to adverse effects from the Project.
+Indicate if baseline data gaps exist and additional steps taken to address gaps in information.
+Considerations include: configurations and connectivity of habitat patches; continuation of key natural disturbance regimes; structural complexity; hydrogeological patterns; nutrient cycling; interactions of biotic components with each other and with abiotic components; population dynamics and genetic diversity; Indigenous knowledge relevant for the conservation; and sustainable use of relevant species populations, communities and associated habitats.